Iga54/bug-reports/test-theory/README.md

 # BUG REPORTS

+## Warning: This bug report was created at the beginning of my journey in learning software testing, so it may contain mistakes that I am learning from.

 ## Description

 Bug reports offer detailed information about issues encountered on the website, such as non-functional buttons and features (in this case - incorrect calculation of the percentage of responses).
 Each report is structured with essential elements: preconditions, steps to reproduce, actual results and expected results.